 Local economy.
-Despite a slowdown in the national economy, Champaign County continues to maintain a strong and stable economic environment.
+Champaign County has not been immune to the effects of the national economic downtown, a fact reflected by a serious drop in tax revenues received by Champaign County government.
+Still, Champaign County has fared better than many other localities in Illinois, due to the area's diverse and relatively stable economic base.
 The University of Illinois dominates the local economy with over 20,000 jobs.
 The Champaign area is a regional healthcare center with Carle Foundation Hospital and Provena Covenant Medical Center, and two large clinics, Carle Clinic and Christie Clinic.
 The remaining commercial base of the economy is primarily comprised of retail, food, service, and agriculture.
-While the average local unemployment rate for 2007 did rise to 4.3%, up from the 2006 average of 3.7%, the Champaign County unemployment rate for 2007 still compared favorably to the State average of 5.0% and national average of 4.6%.
+The local unemployment rate for Champaign County rose to 8.9% by the end of the 2009 fiscal year, a sharp increase from the previous year's rate of 5.7%.
+Still, the Champaign County unemployment rate compared favorably to the State average of 10.4% and the national average of 10.0%.